Universal takes first steps reviving Orlando theme park biz

 “We feel like all the precautions were up to snuff.
 We felt super safe to come here,” said Walters, who as a nurse is accustomed to wearing face masks.
 “Yeah, the masks.
 It’s Florida, so it’s hot.
 But it is what it is and it does protect other people.”

-Crosstown rival SeaWorld Orlando is set to reopen next week, and Walt Disney World plans to welcome back visitors next month to its parks.
-Both theme parks resorts are adapting similar safety protocols as Universal.
-On Thursday, SeaWorld-owned parks in Tampa, Busch Gardens Tampa Bay and Adventure Island, announced they planned to open next week.
+Crosstown rival SeaWorld Orlando is set to reopen next week, as are two other SeaWorld-owned parks in Tampa, Busch Gardens Tampa Bay and Adventure Island.

+Walt Disney World plans to welcome back visitors next month to its parks, and thousands of workers could start being recalled for work starting in mid-June, according to Unite Here Local 362.

+Disney has not made any plans to reopen the water parks, and those workers can transfer temporarily into other departments.
+College students and international workers who staffed the country pavilions at Epcot’s World Showcase aren’t coming back anytime soon, so the positions formally staffed by international workers will be worked by U.S. employees, Eric Clinton, the local union’s president told members recently during an online meeting posted to Facebook.

 All of Florida’s theme parks temporarily closed this spring, and Floridians and theme parks fans across the U.S. were forced to stay home because of state and local lockdown orders meant to stop the virus’s spread.
 The smaller Legoland Florida Resort in Winter Haven, Florida, opened Monday.